-An applicant seeking readmission into the nursing program after having left the NUR major courses for either academic or personal reasons may apply for readmission at the July 1 or November 1 due dates; dependent upon which of the semesters the readmission applicant left the program.
-If an applicant has been out of the program more than one year, the applicant must demonstrate current proficiencies by testing.
-The applicant may have to repeat courses.
+An applicant seeking readmission into the nursing program after having left the NUR major courses for either academic or personal reasons may apply for readmission at the April 1 or November 1 due dates.

 A readmission applicant who has been admitted to the nursing program a total of two times and fails to complete the program following the second offer of admission will not be readmitted to the program unless extenuating circumstances can be demonstrated by the applicant and which are deemed valid by the Nursing Program Admission Committee.
 The offer of admission to a qualified readmission applicant will be contingent upon space available in the classrooms and nursing laboratories, the program's access to sufficient clinical spaces to meet the program's learning outcomes in the region's healthcare settings, and the number of qualified nursing faculty to teach the students in classrooms, labs, and clinical settings.
-Readmitted nursing students may be required to register for a course where they are expected to demonstrate nursing skills currency and proficiency following the offer of readmission.

 A transferring nursing student applicant must be currently enrolled in an approved associate degree nursing program or equivalent whose graduates are candidates for licensure.
 A transferring nursing student must have already successfully completed laboratory and clinical nursing major course(s) and meet the GCC requirements for admission to the nursing program.
 Transferring nursing students must present copies of the completed nurse major courses' unit outlines to the Dean of Nursing and Health Technologies or designee prior to applying for transfer.
-Decisions on admission offers to transferring applicants will be determined by the Nursing Program Admissions Committee pending official transcript analysis, review of completed nursing course outlines, and space and faculty availability.
+Decisions on admission offers to transferring applicants will be determined by the Nursing Program Admissions Committee following official transcript analysis, review of completed nursing course outlines, and space and faculty availability.
 A transferring student must demonstrate expected level proficiencies by testing.
 The transferring applicant may have to repeat courses.

 A transferring nursing student must present a letter of recommendation from the administrator of the program from which the student wishes to transfer.
-Application deadlines for transferring applicants are July 1 or November 1 dependent upon when the course into which the applicant is seeking transfer is offered.
+Application deadlines for transferring applicants are April 1 or November 1.

 The offer of admission to a qualified transferring applicant will be contingent upon space available in the classrooms and nursing laboratories, the program's access to sufficient clinical spaces to meet the program's learning outcomes in the region's healthcare settings, and the number of qualified nursing faculty to teach the students in classrooms, labs, and clinical settings.
-Transferring nursing students may be required to register for a course where they are expected to demonstrate nursing skills currency and proficiency following the offers of admission.

-Since the nursing program has many applicants and the number of admissions is contingent upon available faculty and classroom and clinical spaces, the expected time it will take a student to earn the degree may exceed two years.
 If the number of applicants exceeds the number of available qualified faculty and the amount of enrollment space available in the program, some applicants may not be accepted even if the minimum requirements for admission are met.